KnatteAnka/TimberAPI_Docs/documentation/getting_started/making_mods/unity_modding/index.md

 ## Common Problem:
 * Import window:
     When this window is working it may take some time.
-    it may Crash and need to be Force closed and opened again and thats normal when changing version or adding alot of new assets or settings.
+    It may Crash and need to be force closed and opened again and thats normal when changing version or adding alot of new assets or settings.
-    meaning if its stuck importing on one package over 1-2 min then shut it down with taskmanager.
+    Meaning if its stuck importing on one package over 1-2 min then shut it down with taskmanager.

 ## Find version of unity

 ### Thunderkit
-To find the right version Find the Timberborn.exe and look at property's for it.
+To find the right version, find the Timberborn.exe and look at property's for it.
-there Filevesion is show thats the version of Unity Thunderkit will need.
+The Filevesion is shows which version of Unity Thunderkit will need.
-at writing 2022.1.6f1 is know to work
+At writing 2022.1.6f1 is known to work

 ### Mod unity version
-this will depend on what version timberAPI uses.
+This will depend on what version timberAPI uses.
-at writing 2021.3.1f1 is know to work
+At writing 2021.3.1f1 is known to work

 ## Instalation